running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 Freeze enemy for x seconds making them unable to attack you

 **Penetrate armor**
-Deals a high level of physical damage.
+Deals a high level of physical damage (similar to Attack but with a much higher number).
 Enemies cannot be resistant to physical damage

 ## Various